Too many people are ignoring the download instructions which is causing confusion. Make sure you follow these exact instructions when installing:

 RenoDX should be a separate tab in the ReShade window

 Entire mod has been overhauled New Sliders: - Tone Mapper: Sets the tonemapper.
 Vanilla+ is default and recommended.
-Toggle in-game HDR setting or restart game to apply changes to Tone Mapper. - Local Tonemap Shoulder: Controls the dynamic highlight compression, similar in effect to eye adaptation - Local Tonemap Toe: Controls the dynamic shadow raise, similar in effect to eye adaptation - Exposure: Since I modified the game's own exposure slider to be paper white when not using the Vanilla tonemapper, this slider gives back control of exposure. - Highlights: Controls brightness of highlights. - Shadows: Controls brightness of shadows. - Contrast: Controls contrast. - Saturation: Controls saturation. - Blowout: Controls highlight desaturation due to overexposure, at high values it also desaturates midtones and shadows, use the saturation slider to offset that. - Color Filter Strength: controls the strength of the color filters the game uses (e.g. blue at night) - Bloom: bloom strength - UI Brightness: controls the brightness of UI.
+Toggle in-game HDR setting or restart game to apply changes to Tone Mapper. - Local Tonemap Shoulder: Controls the dynamic highlight compression, similar in effect to eye adaptation - Local Tonemap Toe: Controls the dynamic shadow raise, similar in effect to eye adaptation - Exposure: Since I modified the game's own exposure slider to be paper white when not using the Vanilla tonemapper, this slider gives back control of exposure. - Highlights: Controls brightness of highlights. - Shadows: Controls brightness of shadows. - Contrast: Controls contrast. - Flare: Darkens the very darkest shadows - Saturation: Controls saturation. - Blowout: Controls highlight desaturation due to overexposure, at high values it also desaturates midtones and shadows, use the saturation slider to offset that. - Color Filter Strength: Controls the strength of the color filters the game uses (e.g. blue at night) - Bloom: Bloom strength - Bloom Scaling: Prevents bloom from brightening shadows as much. - UI Brightness: controls the brightness of UI.
 Restart game to apply changes to UI Brightness.

-The "HDR Look" button sets the tonemapper to Vanilla+, lowers bloom, and lowers shadows.
+The "Recommended Setings" button sets the tonemapper to Vanilla+, lowers bloom, increases bloom scaling, and increases flare.

 I have this issue " Toggle in-game HDR setting or restart game to apply changes to Tone Mapper" I already have HDR enabled in windows and inside the game, and i disabled HDR inside the game and re-enable it multiple times, i restarted my PC, I reinstalled the game, reinstalled Reshade 6.4.1+ addon support, and this mod.
 And i still have this issue, no issue with the old/previous version of this mod.